 master as its default branch name, use

 git push heroku master.

 $ git push heroku main:main

-It means you are telling git to push the contents of your master branch to the master branch of the Heroku remote.
-If you are on a different branch, you must specify it manually:
+main branch of the Heroku remote.
+If you’re on a different branch, you must specify it manually:

 $ git push heroku <mybranchname>:main

 For example, if you’re currently developing on a branch called

 main on the Heroku remote, the command is: